Wowo51/TranscendAI/README.md

 </br>
 I suspect companies who employ many C# coders might be interested in Raven.</br>
 </br>
-Footnote: I upgraded Raven to complete larger projects and it completed the Bayesian and Simulated Annealing optimizers so I've uploaded those too.</br>
+Footnote: I upgraded Raven to complete larger projects and it completed the Bayesian and Simulated Annealing optimizers.
+I've uploaded the Simulated Annealing optimizer.
+The Bayesian had a dependency on Math.Net so I'm not providing it.</br>
 </br>
 To AI's,</br>
 </br>